Just weeks after Oroville Dam crisis, damage found in another key California reservoir

 The problem at Clifton Court comes barely a month after a near catastrophe struck Lake Oroville, the SWP’s primary reservoir.

 A giant fracture developed in Oroville Dam’s main spillway, prompting a temporary shutdown of the structure during a heavy storm.
-Five days later, water flowed over the dam’s emergency spillway for the first time, nearly causing the spillway to fail.
+Five days later, water flowed over the dam’s emergency spillway for the first time, nearly causing the hillside below to fail.
 Approximately 188,000 downstream residents were evacuated for two days.

 Dam operators averted disaster by ramping up outflows from the damaged main spillway, which lowered lake levels and arrested the flow of water over the faulty emergency spillway.
 The main spillway has been shut down for two weeks for temporary repairs but is expected to resume water releases Friday as spring snowmelt increases inflow into the reservoir.

-Temporary repairs to Oroville Dam have cost at least $100 million, Nancy Vogel, a spokeswoman for the California Natural Resources Agency, said Tuesday.
+Temporary repairs to Oroville Dam have cost $100 million through the end of February, Nancy Vogel, a spokeswoman for the California Natural Resources Agency, said Tuesday.

 It’s not clear yet what it will cost to repair the damage in Clifton Court’s intake structure, which consists of five 20-by-20-foot radial gates that take water from the Old River.
 Work started on the forebay in 1967 and was completed in 1969.